andreigurau/tips/README.md

 do this with prepareForSegue(), but once I realized it was based off of NSUserDefaults, I might be able to implement this now.

+Also, this is my first real project with github.
+Please let me know if something if wrong.
+I'm not sure if I did the .gitignore correctly and I feel like it might make my program not run.

 ## License

     Copyright [yyyy] [name of copyright owner]